Donders-Institute/bidscoin/README.md

 <img src="./docs/bidsmap_sample.png" alt="bidsmap_sample example" width="700">

 *Bidsmap_sample example.
-As indicated by the solid arrowline, the set of DICOM value (suitable to uniquely identify the dicom series) are used here a key-set that maps onto the set of BIDS labels.
-The BIDS labels can contain special tags, i.e. \<attribute name> and \<\<argument>>.
-When running the bidsmapper or bidscoiner, the \<attribute name> will be replaced by the DICOM value, as indicated by the dashed arrowline (so in this example \<ProtocolName> will be replaced by "t1_mprage_sag_p2_iso_1.0").
-The \<\<argument>> is an intelligent value, meaning that it will be dynamically updated during bidscoiner runtime (e.g. the runindex will be increased if a file with the same runindex already exists).
-Also not that in this example there was only 1 T1-image, but there where two different fMRI series (here because of multi-echo, but multiple tasks could also be listed)*
+As indicated by the solid arrowline, the set of DICOM values (suitable to uniquely identify the dicom series) are used here a key-set that maps onto the set of BIDS labels.
+Note that certain BIDS labels are enclosed by pointy brackets, marking their dynamic value.
+In this bidsmap, as indicated by the dashed arrowline, that means that \<ProtocolName> will be replaced in a later stage by "t1_mprage_sag_p2_iso_1.0" (for more details see *Tips and tricks*).
+Also note that in this bidsmap there was only one T1-image, but there where two different fMRI series (here because of multi-echo, but multiple tasks could also be listed)*

+### Tips and tricks

+#### Dynamic values
+The BIDS labels can be static, in which case the value is just a normal string, or dynamic, when the string is enclosed with pointy brackets like \<attribute name> or \<\<argument>> (see *bidsmap_sample example* above).
+In case of single pointy brackets the value will be replaced during bidsmapper and bidscoiner runtime by the value of the attribute with that name.
+In case of double pointy brackets, the value will be updated for each subject/session during bidscoiner runtime (e.g. the \<\<runindex>> value will be increased if a file with the same runindex already exists in that directory).

+#### Field maps
+You can use the IntendedFor field to indicate for which series (scans) the fieldmap was intended.
+To value of the IntendedFor field can be a list of string patterns (e.g. ['Stop*Go','RewardTask']) that is used to include those series that have that string pattern in their pathname.

+#### Plug-in functions